somir-khan/gs_bibliometric_data_analysis_code/README.md

 - The dataset used in this study is maintained in a separate GitHub repository.
 Please access and download the dataset from the following link:

 - Dataset Repository Link

-- Refer to the dataset repository’s README for further details on data structure, preprocessing steps, and versioning.